jimlind/filmlinkd-java/README.md

 - Fixed Haiku Dan formatting
 - Make sure thing restarts if it fails
 - Update database after embed written
+- Test what happens when "previous" doesn't exist on a user

 Next.

-- Test what happens when "previous" doesn't exist on a user
 - Write logging messages/data so existing dashboards will continue to function
+- Update the Java VM on docker image build

 Open Larger Bugs.